Growth vs. Value: Identifying the Right Investment Approach For You

 At-A-Glance

-Investing in the stock market has been one of the simplest ways to build wealth and combat inflation over the long term.
-Since the S&P 500’s inception, data indicates there has not been a 25-year period when it delivered a negative return.
-Although past performance does not guarantee future success, the stock market has shown itself to be an ideal place for investors to park extra cash and maximize long-term wealth potential.
+Investing in the stock market can be one of the simplest ways to build wealth and combat inflation over the long term.1 Since the S&P 500’s inception, data indicates there has not been a 25-year period when it has consistently delivered a negative average return.2 Although past performance does not guarantee future success, the stock market has shown itself to be an ideal place for investors to park extra cash and maximize long-term wealth potential.3

-Investors who want to leverage opportunities in the stock market should focus on identifying the right investment approach for their portfolio instead of trying to find the perfect time to invest.
-Despite the initial market sell-off during the beginning of the COVID-19 crisis, the S&P 500 went on to produce an outstanding 18.4% total return for 2020, and it has exhibited a strong performance for 2021 thus far – 14.07%.1
+Investors who want to leverage opportunities in the stock market may want to focus on identifying the right investment approach for their portfolio instead of trying to find the perfect time to invest.
+Despite a poor performance in 2022,4 2023 saw a positive rate of return.5

 What Is Growth Investing?

-The definition of a growth investment can be summed up in two words: extraordinary potential.
-Growth investors seek to buy companies that have the potential to go above and beyond the average performance of the market and produce strong earnings and share price performance.
-These companies are on a mission to transition from starter businesses to market leaders as quickly as possible.
+The definition of a growth investment can be summed up in two words: extraordinary potential.1 Growth investors seek to buy companies that have the potential to go above and beyond the average performance of the market and produce strong earnings and share price performance.
+Typically, these companies are on a mission to transition from starter businesses to market leaders as quickly as possible.

 • Growing consumer base.